Funded by the National Indigenous Australians Agency in partnership with SNAICC

 Consultations with community

-Now we want to hear from Aboriginal and Torres Strait Islander people about ways to help our young children to stay strong in culture, be healthy, safe, and ready for school.
+We heard from Aboriginal and Torres Strait Islander people about ways to help our young children to stay strong in culture, be healthy, safe, and ready for school.

 How to provide input